PaimaStudios/paima-game-templates/nft-lvlup/README.md

 npm run initialize
 ```

+This does the following:

+- installs dependencies of `paima-sdk`
+- install dependencies of this template
+- copies `.env.example` as `.env.development` to the parent folder

+Additionally to other templates it does one more thing

+- copies `extensions.yml` example to the parent folder

 ## Building

 To compile the Game Node into `endpoints` and `gameCode` entrypoints used by Paima Engine, use the following command: